WANdisco/wandisco-documentation-ldm/docs/installation.md

 Ready to install?
 Check the prerequisites and then follow these steps to get up and running with LiveData Migrator.

-If you're new to the concept of LiveData, or want to know what LiveData Migrator does, see the [introduction to LiveData Migrator](./about.md).
+If you're new to the concept of LiveData, or want to know what LiveData Migrator does (including HiveMigrator), see the [introduction to LiveData Migrator](./about.md).

 ## Before you start